 The ski-lifts are all slightly on the older side, but are in the process of being changed.
 The towns are accessible from one another by car and on skis, but not walking.
 Each town has its own little personality and charm, and all of them tend to cater to a more familial crowd.

 There are several lovely restaurants in each town, serving French and European cuisines.
-Raclette, fondues, and tartiflettes are very popular menu items, so make reservations early as restaurant seating is limited.
+Raclette, fondues, tartiflettes, and vin chaud are very popular menu items, so make restaurant reservations early as seating is limited.